 What actually counts as a fever?

-Fever isn't an illness — it's a symptom.
-It means the body is fighting an infection.
+Fever isn't an illness.
+It's a symptom, and it means the body is fighting an infection.

 Temperature thresholds (the standard pediatric cut-offs):